JohnBra/vite-web-extension/README.md

 instructions in the [official docs](https://developer.chrome.com/docs/extensions/reference/api/i18n#description) to add other translations and retrieve them in the extension.

-If you don't need i18n you can ignore the `locales` directory for now, as it won't be copied into the build folder unless the `localize` flag is set to `true`.
+If you don't need i18n you can ignore the `locales` directory for, as it won't be copied into the build folder unless the `localize` flag is set to `true`.